 The lower dozen or so river miles from Bridge 99 downstream to the cable car crossing near the reservoir is open to using both artificial lures and flies.

 Also note that the upper river above Allingham Bridge, just downstream from the popular Camp Sherman community, is open seasonally, beginning in late May and running through October, while the rest of the river below Allingham is open all year.

-Check ODFW’s website for regulation updates.
+Check ODFW’s website (linked below) for regulation updates.

 Late spring hatches of mayflies and the summer and early fall hatches of stoneflies popular ones to match for anglers.

 Much of the river would be too treacherous for boating anyway, so best stick to the bank and be cautious if you wade the cold waters.

 There also are lots of cabins and other lodging options, especially around growing Camp Sherman, where you’ll also find a couple restaurants, a store and a few other amenities.
-Sisters is only 15 miles from Camp Sherman on good roads, if you need more.